 In addition, the coloring typically consists of a pattern of dark gray or black on the upper side and a slightly lighter coloring underneath.

 - Phylum: Chordata

 - Order: Artiodactyla

 - Genus: Pseudorca

 - Species: P. crassidens

-False Killer Whale Distribution, Habitat and Ecology
+False Killer Whale Distribution, Habitat, and Ecology

-It has a highly social nature and typically inhabits pods of between 10-60 individuals.
+Additionally, it has a highly social nature and typically inhabits pods of between 10-60 individuals.
 It also often temporarily joins with pods of other dolphin species, sometimes forming groups of hundreds.

 This species reaches maturity at about 12 years of age and has an average lifespan of about 60 years.
 Sadly, for reasons that remain a mystery, it also ranks among the most common cetaceans to engage in mass strandings.